 Pam’s years of experience as a parent, market researcher, business owner, investor, and community leader have provided her with a unique perspective on education and the economy.
 Her recent return to college to pursue a master’s degree in school counseling online from NYU gave her insights into the world of higher education as well as online learning.
-She put the last part of her degree, the internship, on hold to focus on this blog.
+She was so impacted by what she learned that, after completing almost all of the coursework (30 units) and the practicum, she decided not to spend a year doing the internship.
+Instead, she dropped out and started this blog.

 Pam graduated from USC in 1981 with a B.S. in Business.
 She worked as a financial analyst for Bechtel Investments, Inc. before moving into the field of real estate market research.
 She was a Partner at RCLCo, Inc. and opened their Washington, D.C. office.
 She eventually started her own consulting firm, Manfre Realty Advisors and worked with clients around the country before marrying and moving back to California.

 While raising her daughters, Pam devoted herself to philanthropy.
 She has been involved with foster youth for the past ten years, including helping organize sibling reunion events and life skills workshops.
 She has served as a board member and active leader in the Laguna Chapter of National Charity League, Inc. where she and her daughters volunteered with various local charities over the years.